ursinoe/Cyberprojects-Easty/README.md

-# Hello, I'm Easton Ursino
+# Hello, I'm Easton Ursino.
 <a href="https://linkedin.com/in.easton-u-953731157"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Hi there!
-I am a recent graduate with a passionate interest in technology, dedicated to solving complex problems, and enthusiastic about learning new technologies
+I am a recent graduate with a passionate for in technology, dedicated to solving complex problems, and enthusiastic about learning new technologies.

 ## Objective

 My journey in information technology has cultivated a strong passion for cybersecurity.
-I am enthusiastic about transitioning into this dynamic field and seeking opportunities to contribute as a Junior Cybersecurity Engineer, Cloud Security Analyst, SOC Analyst, or Vulnerability Management Analystt.
+I am enthusiastic about transitioning into this dynamic field and seeking opportunities to contribute as a Junior Cybersecurity Engineer, Cloud Security Analyst, SOC Analyst, or Vulnerability Management Analyst.

-Thank you for taking your time to look at my profile :) Have a wonderful day
+Thank you for taking your time to look at my profile :) Have a wonderful day!

 ### (A dream doesn't become reality through magic; it takes sweat, determination and hard work)